-Sibling abuse typically takes place between blood relatives, or step-siblings close to each other in age.
-Usually, the victim and the abuser live under the same roof, making it even more difficult to recognize, report or manage.
-Like other forms of abuse, it is not limited to physical, emotional, or sexual abuse.
+Sibling abuse typically takes place between blood, foster, or step-siblings close in age.
+Usually, the victim and abuser live under the same roof, making mistreatment even more difficult to recognize, report, or manage.
+Unlike typical sibling rivalry, abuse often involves power imbalances and other factors that limit the ability of victims to protect themselves or seek help.

 What Is Sibling Abuse?

-- Sexual Abuse: Using power to bribe or threaten a sibling into sexual activity.
-The abuser is typically an older or stronger sibling who wins the trust of their younger, ‘weaker’ sibling.
-Examples of sibling sexual abuse include touching, penetration, coercion, using force, watching sexually explicit content or watching their victim get dressed or shower.
+- Sexual abuse: Sibling sexual abuse involves using power to bribe or threaten a sibling into sexual activity.
+The abuser is typically older or stronger and wins the trust of their younger, ‘weaker’ sibling.
+Examples of sibling sexual abuse include touching, penetration, sexual coercion, watching sexually explicit content, or watching their victim get dressed or shower.

-Understanding the difference between sibling rivalry or conflict and sibling abuse or bullying is important.
-The main difference is the severity, frequency and nature of the conflict.6 Sibling rivalry often occurs over “tangible or intangible resources” and through the guidance of parents, can effectively be resolved.
-Sibling abuse differs as these conflicts often arise without reason, and often become more aggressive.
+The main difference between sibling rivalry and abuse is the severity, frequency, and nature of conflicts.4 Sibling rivalry often occurs over “tangible or intangible resources” and can effectively be resolved with parental or professional guidance.
+Sibling abuse differs as these conflicts often arise without reason and can become more aggressive.

-Physical, psychological or emotional and sexual signs of sibling abuse include:1,4
+Emotional and psychological signs of sibling abuse include:

 - Fear of being around siblings